ashermancinelli/algorithm-testbed/doc/lc-valid-sudoku.md

 ## BQN

+This is what our sudoku boards will look like:
 ```
 # two 8s in the first block
 bad ← ⟨8, 3, 0, 0, 7, 0, 0, 0, 0